Plutonomicon/plutarch-plutus/GUIDE.md

 Where `txInfo` and `txPurpose` are values of type `TxInfo` and `ScriptPurpose` respectively.

 We are interested in that first field.
-That&#39;s easy, we do the following actions in sequence-
+That's easy, we do the following actions in sequence-

 - `pasConstr` - yields a `PBuiltinPair PInteger (PBuiltinList PData)`.
 We know the constructor id is `0`.
-It doesn&#39;t matter, there&#39;s only one constructor.
+It doesn't matter, there's only one constructor.
 - `psndBuiltin` - yields `PBuiltinList PData`, the second element of the pair.
 These are the fields within `ScriptContext`.
 - `pheadBuiltin` - yields `PData`, the first field.
 We know this is our `TxInfo`.